wp-plugins/ad-inserter/readme.txt

 *   Category
 *   Search
 *   Archive

+You can also disable ads in certain posts.
+For example, to disable ad block 1 in post put the following HTML code within post code:

+`<!-- Ad Inserter Ad 1 Disabled -->`

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
 It can also be used to display various versions of <a href="https://www.google.com/adsense/support/bin/answer.py?answer=32614">AdSense ads using channels</a> to test which format or color combination performs best.